badjware/certbot-dns-cpanel/README.md

 ```

 ## Credentials
-Download the file `credentials.ini.exemple` and rename it to `credentials.ini`.
+Download the file `credentials.ini.example` and rename it to `credentials.ini`.
 Edit it to set your cPanel url, username and password.
 ```
 # The url cPanel url
 # include the scheme and the port number (usually 2083 for https)
-certbot_dns_cpanel:cpanel_url = https://cpanel.exemple.com:2083
+certbot_dns_cpanel:cpanel_url = https://cpanel.example.com:2083

 # The cPanel username
 certbot_dns_cpanel:cpanel_username = user